revelaction/mankidown/README.md

 $ mankidown -d myDeck -n Cloze -p myguidprefix data/examples/cloze.md
 ```

-This method is only useful if there are no or little deletion of notes in the
+This method is only useful if there are no (or little) deletion of notes in the
-document, as they will change the guid of the following notes.
+document, as they will change the guid of all of the following notes, losing the card history.

 # Tags